obsidiantechnology/Pi-Guard/README.md

 # pihole
-Using Pihole's DNS functionality to simultaneously block ads whilst also filtering adult and unwanted content for families
+Using Pihole's DNS functionality to block ads whilst simultaneously filtering out adult and other unwanted content, giving families better control over the type of content children are exposed to.